ShangShungFoundation/django-manage-it/README.md

 ###Incident Management App

-Tigtly integrated with Assets Inventory app.
+* Tightly integrated with Assets Inventory app.
-* Incident submition
+* Incident submission
 * Automatic evaluation of incident priority based on impact and urgency metrics
-* Incident Follow Up - keep track of all changes of state and observations folowing incident
+* Incident Follow Up - keep track of all changes of state and observations following incident
 * Email alerts for change of status of incident

 Installing